ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 To ensure that MongoDB stores data equally across shards you need the right strategy of choosing a partition key.

 ### High availability
-When a primary node goes down, a new primary is chosen immediately by the system of voting.
+When a primary node goes down, a new primary is chosen immediately by a system of voting.
 All nodes vote on who should become the new primary.
-The node with the majority of the votes becomes the new primary.
+The node with the majority of votes becomes the new primary.
 A general guideline is to have a replica set that consists of one primary node and at least two secondary nodes.
 To ensure maximum uptime the procedure to recover from instance failures is completely automated.

 # MongoDB University
-(General Session Keynote)

 With [MongoDB University](https://university.mongodb.com/){:target="_blank" rel="noopener noreferrer"}, Mongo has its own platform for online courses.
 A lot of them are available for free.